raiprince25/ChatshalaBuilder/README.md

 ## **Overview**

 A **pixel-perfect Chatbot Flow Builder** built using **React, ReactFlow, and Tailwind CSS**.
-The project focuses on building **extensible, modular, and recruiter-friendly code** to create visually appealing chatbot flows.

 A chatbot flow is constructed by **dragging, dropping, and connecting nodes (messages)** to define the order of execution.